aljedaxi/zettel/pages/adobe sign.md

 :todo: 1619721861712
 :END:
 ## you can create participant sets; any action by any participant in the set counts for the whole set
+## you'll have to thorougly wipe the document memory